mcclure/attlp-2020/index.md

 This is the book I'm going to try (?) to follow along with during the stream:

 * [Read "The Art of Prolog" online](https://mitpress.mit.edu/books/art-prolog-second-edition) (click "Open Access")

+### After the stream...

+There is a [workshop on Kanren](https://icfp20.sigplan.org/home/minikanren-2020) happening in August 2020.

 ### Contact me